MicrosoftDocs/connected-spaces/articles/set-store-hours.md

     ![Operating hours field in web app Settings](media/web-app-settings-operating-hours.PNG "Operating hours field in web app Settings")

     > [!IMPORTANT]
-    > If you change any settings for the Contoso Sample Store, they'll affect settings in other stores so we recommend that you not change settings for the sample store.
+    > Any changes you make to settings for the Contoso Sample Store will affect settings for other stores.